SystemsApproach/private5g/intro.rst

 software-defined 5G access network is the direction the industry is already headed (for good technical and business reasons), but breaking the 5G network down into its elemental components is also the best way to explain how 5G works.
-It also helps to illustrate how 5G might evolve in the future to provide even more value.
+The third is to illustrate how 5G can be realized in practice by drawing on specific engineering decisions made in an open source implementation.
+This implementation leverages best practices in building cloud services, which is an essential aspect of 5G evolving into a platform for new services.

 .. sidebar:: Evolutionary Path